Implementing Global Event Buses for Island Communication

 export class EventBus {

-private registry = new Map<string, WeakRef<Listener<any>>[]>();
+private registry = new Map<string, WeakRef<Listener<unknown>>[]>();

 on<T>(event: string, listener: Listener<T>): AbortController {